America in the Russian Far East

 G v a r d e i s k – When a Russian-Orthodox region advertises a search for new settlers, it is often least happy to bless the arrival of Pentecostals.
 This is true also for the Amur region north of Blagoveshchensk, which is located directly across the river from China.
 There, it’s not only Orthodox believers who express reservations: A congregation belonging to the “Novoe Pokolenie” (New Generation) movement has repeatedly produced negative headlines there.
 This denomination, founded by a Russian in Riga/Latvia in 1989, supports an especially radical form of Charismatic faith.
 Due to theological differences, only a few of its congregations can slip under the cover of the legally-sanctioned “Associated Russian Union of Christians of Evangelical-Pentecostal Faith” (ROSKhVE).

 Yet in Belogorsk, located to the north of Blagoveshchensk and directly on the Trans-Siberian rail line, the Pentecostal lay preacher Alexander Kaiser is trashing all stereotypes.
 His rehabilitation centre cooperates closely with an Orthodox nunnery: They give each other groceries and used clothing.
 The rehab centre’s residents lend a hand with the nunnery’s building projects.
-The centre’s chapel – the ministry goes by the name “Source of Life” (Istochnik Zhizni) – has burned out twice.
+The centre’s chapel – the ministry goes by the name “rehabilitation centre” (Istochnik Zhizni) – has burned out twice.
 That’s why it now sports a classy couch donated by an Orthodox priest.
 The centre’s director has only kind words for his Orthodox neighbours: “We’ve been cooperating with this priest in the city of Belogorye for eight years now.
 He’s a very good person.”

 The municipal authorities have also gotten on-board: The mayor makes an annual contribution.
 Even Russian President Vladimir Putin made a donation in 2014 amounting to several hundred thousand roubles.
 The centre, founded in 2004, works not only with substance abusers; the chronically ill, dying, rejected and homeless can also find long-term shelter there.
 Thanks to Orthodox support, the centre was able to take over a former school building in Blagoveshchensk in 2016.
 It now serves as a hospice.
 So the centre is taking on tasks for the city and police which a municipality is usually eager to pass on to volunteers.